NOTICE: DUE TO THE COVID-19 PANDEMIC, THERE IS A TEMPORARY PAUSE OF INTERNATIONAL EXCHANGE PROGRAMMING.

 Open your home to International Visitors…

 Santa Fe is able to boast of numerous citizen diplomats who invite visiting leaders into their homes.
 This part of the trip is consistently a very fond memory for both the visitors and the home hospitality providers.
 Most often, home hospitality entails dinner and relaxed conversation.
 It is especially exciting if a home hospitality host or hostess has traveled in the home-country of the visitors or shares professional experience with the visitors’ area of study, but what the visitors value most of all is the chance to meet with U.S. citizens in a casual setting.
-If you are interested in learning about upcoming home hospitality opportunities, please e-mail Patti at email@example.com.
+If you are interested in learning about upcoming home hospitality opportunities, please email CIR at firstname.lastname@example.org.

 Be a resource!

 State Department objectives for IVLP range from broad socioeconomic studies to youth empowerment programs.
 Generally, CIR keeps a database of community resources who could potentially be called upon to meet with visitors.
 Some categories we have recently called upon women entrepreneurs, museum curators, boy scout troops, shop owners promoting fair-trade, medical professionals and employees of NGOs.

 If you own or work in a company or organization that would derive mutual benefit from meeting with other professionals around the globe or if you have connections which could provide an invaluable cultural experience for our guests (e.g., museums, national parks, art markets), please let us know!